eme22/word-to-markdown-js/README.md

 - Text boxes
 - Comments

+## Recent Improvements

+- **Modular Architecture**: The codebase has been refactored following the **Single Responsibility Principle (SRP)**.
+Processing logic is now decoupled into specialized components:
+  - `HTMLProcessor`: Handles Word-to-HTML conversion, sanitization, and metadata extraction.
+  - `MarkdownProcessor`: Manages HTML-to-Markdown conversion, cleanup, and linting.
+- **Improved UI Flow**: The web interface now features a dedicated "Submit" button, replacing automatic processing on file selection.
+This provides better user control and prevents premature conversions.
+- **Enhanced Type Safety**: Fully migrated to a modular TypeScript structure for better maintainability and developer experience.

 ## How is this different from the original?

 _TL;DR: This project is a complete rewrite, using modern tools and libraries, and is much faster and more reliable.
 The output should be the same or better.
 [Feedback welcome!](https://github.com/benbalter/word-to-markdown-js/issues/new)_